A decade of deals. Every framework stress-tested. Every shortcut earned.

 Every module maps to a real phase of a real deal.
 The same sequence I follow on every project — from "is this site worth a second look" to "settlement day."

-Company vs trust vs bare trust — and why the wrong choice can cost you six figures.
-Stamp duty under s71(5)(e), GST margin scheme, and when a company-as-bare-trustee actually makes sense.
+Company vs trust vs bare trust — why the wrong choice costs six figures. s71 exemptions, GST margin scheme, and structuring.

 This isn't a "get rich quick" program.
 But if you put in the work, here's a realistic timeline for going from "interested" to "settling your first development."